amitlan/website/_posts/2021-06-08-pg14-update-perf.md

 to the v14 development branch that will help `update` and `delete` queries run little a bit faster, especially on tables with many columns of which only a few are typically updated in a given query.
-More importantly, those changes allowed the refactoring of some lagacy code for handling `update` and `delete` queries on partitioned tables, which will make them run still faster compared to v13, and will enable them to use execution-time partition pruning (only `select` queries could use execution-time pruning before).
+More importantly, those changes allowed the refactoring of some legacy code for handling `update` and `delete` queries on partitioned tables, which will make them run still faster compared to v13, and will enable them to use execution-time partition pruning (only `select` queries could use execution-time pruning before).
 These and some other improvements in